sinecode/han/README.md

 ## Attention models

-In addition to the model proposed in the paper (Hierarchical Attention Network or HAN), I have implemented a Word-level Attention Network (WAN), that is the same model but with only one attention layer, without taking into account the different sentences of the document.
+In addition to the model proposed in the paper (Hierarchical Attention Network or HAN), I have implemented a Flat Attention Network (FAN), that is the same model but with only one attention layer, without taking into account the different sentences of the document.

 With the script `train.py` is possible to train a WAN or HAN model:

-    $ python train.py {yelp,yelp-sample,yahoo,amazon} {wan,han}
+    $ python train.py {yelp,yelp-sample,yahoo,amazon} {fan,han}

 The trained model will be saved into a directory called `models` and the logging of the training process will be stored into a directory called `runs`.
 The plots of the training phase can be viewed with Tensorboard: